Top Ten Things That Would Be Hard To Imagine Without Mass

 3 The Strong And Weak Interactions

-If gluons, which drive the strong nuclear force, and W and Z bosons, which drive the weak nuclear force, were to be massless, these forces would, like gravity and electromagnetism, have infinite range.
-Nuclear fusion, but also radioactive decay, would be a lot easier, and one could theoretically achieve fusion with everyday energy transfers.
-But beta decay would not occur if W and Z bosons were stable and had infinite range, but if this were so, many other interactions involving the transfer of said bosons could occur at any distances, creating seemingly random changes of leptons into other leptons, possibly from lightyears away.
+If gluons, which drive the strong nuclear force, and W and Z bosons, which drive the weak nuclear force, were massless, these forces would, like gravity and electromagnetism, have an infinite range.
+Nuclear fusion, as well as radioactive decay, would be much easier, and one could theoretically achieve fusion with everyday energy transfers.

 4 Gravity